ibm-apiconnect/sample-orders-api/README.md

 Start to develop and test your API by completing the following 4 simple steps:

-### Step1.
+### Step 1.
 Click here to access the [sample API definition](https://raw.githubusercontent.com/ibm-apiconnect/sample-orders-api/main/api/orders_api.yaml)

  - Navigate to the API folder.
    ![GitHub repo - apis folder](images/github-api-folder.png)